CastielWong/MVP/Python/Syntax/generic/oop.md

 ```

 ## Interface
 There are two types of Interface implementation Python provides.
-One is Formal Interface, while the other is Informal Interface.
+One is formal Interface, while the other is informal Interface.

-The Informal Interface can be quite confusing, it's suggested to implement Formal Interface whenever possible.
+The informal Interface can be quite confusing, it's suggested to implement formal Interface whenever possible.

 ### Informal
 Informal Interface doesn't guarantee the implementation of each method inside the interface.

-For the example code below, though both `Achiever` and `Partaker` both inherit(implement) `InfromalInterface`, `Partker` doesn't implement all methods required.
+For the example code below, though both `Achiever` and `Partaker` both inherit(implement) `InfromalInterface`, `Partaker` doesn't implement all methods required.
 For that reason, we don't expect `Partaker` is a subclass of `InformalInterface` theoretically.
 ```py
 class InformalInterface:
     def load_data_source(self, path: str, file_name: str) -> str: